-Management's Discussion and Analysis dated April 28, 2023
+Management's Discussion and Analysis dated November 28, 2023

-The following discussion and analysis of results of operations of Sparton Resources Inc. ("Sparton" or the "Company") and its subsidiaries for the year ended December 31, 2022, should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis of results of operations of Sparton Resources Inc. ("Sparton" or the "Company") and its subsidiaries for the period ended September 30, 2023, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the period and the audited consolidated financial statements for the year ended December 31, 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All currency is shown in Canadian dollars unless otherwise stated.
 The Company's current subsidiaries are comprised of: (i) Sparton International Holdings Inc. (100% owned) ("SIH") (ii) VanSpar Mining Inc. (90% owned by SIH) ("VanSpar"), both of which are registered in the British Virgin Islands, and (iii) Edcor Drilling Services Inc. ("EDCOR"), (100% owned) registered in Ontario, Canada.
 VanSpar owns approximately 9.9% of VRB Energy Inc. ("VRB Energy") a Cayman Islands company and manufacturer of vanadium flow batteries with a factory in Tongzhou (Beijing) China.